Hassell Creek

 Stream in Hickman County, Tennessee, U.S.

 Hassell Creek is a stream in Hickman County, Tennessee, in the United States.
+It is a tributary to Lick Creek.

 Sources differ on the matter of for whom Hassell Creek was named.
 It may have been named for Zabulon Hassell, a pioneer who settled at the creek after 1806, or for "Black Jack" Hassell, a local moonshiner and politician.